 No one is expected to take the perfect real estate picture every time they tap their iPhone’s shutter dot.
 Whether you use software to edit images as you take them or afterward, there’s nothing wrong with “correcting” your photos.
 In fact, it’s expected that most images have help nowadays.

 Apps specifically made to edit real estate images, such as Photomatix Real Estate Camera, Exposio Real Estate Camera and RE/MAX Quebec Camera, will do a lot of the heavy lifting for you with intuitive tools to adjust exposure, warmth, contrast, sharpness and more.
-Even better, these tools are usually free (although with in-app purchases).
+Even better, these tools are usually free, with some requiring an in-app purchase.

-Want to try your hand at photo editing more yourself?
-Image-altering apps such as Snapseed, VSCO and Night Camera can allow you to lighten, darken, straighten, crop or add filters on the fly.
-You don’t need to get too creative with apps like these, but they could give you the freedom to edit images quickly and upload them to social media.
+Want to try your hand at photo editing?
+Image-altering apps such as Snapseed, VSCO, and Night Camera can allow you to lighten, darken, straighten, crop or add filters on the fly.
+You don’t need to get too creative with apps like these, but they could give you the freedom to quickly edit your images and upload them to social media or real estate sites.

-We wouldn’t be covering all the angles if we didn’t mention the Photoshop Express Photo Editor and Adobe Lightroom Photo Editor apps.
-Word to the wise: These tools, while powerful, may require some additional training if you’re not familiar with them and want professional results.
+We wouldn’t be covering all the angles if we didn’t mention the Photoshop Express Photo Editor and Adobe Lightroom Photo Editor apps!
+These tools, while powerful, may require some additional training if you are not already familiar with them and want professional results.

 5. Consider External Lenses

-An 18 millimeter lens should be a good start to get the most realistic results, and these can be found at a variety of price points.
-There are many solid options that range between the entry-level Xenvo Pro lens kit and the more-expensive-but-highly-rated Moment wide 18 mm lens, for example.
-Do some research to find which lens has the features you need on your budget.
+An 18-millimeter lens should be a good start to get the most realistic results, and these can be found at a variety of price points.
+For example, there are many solid options that range between the entry-level Xenvo Pro lens kit and the more-expensive-but-highly-rated Moment wide 18 mm lens.
+Whichever route you choose, you can rely on your real estate images appearing more spacious!

-Learning how to take real estate pictures with an iPhone is a skill that will always be handy for military families and the real estate professionals serving their needs.
+Learning how to take real estate pictures with an iPhone is a skill that will always be handy for military personnel or real estate professionals helping them sell or rent their homes.
 Who knows?
 With your new skills at your fingertips, you may just find your true calling as an iPhone photographer!